-During a winter movie season likely to be dominated by sci-fi and tales of fantasy, the true story behind "Hidden Figures" is poised to propel three largely unknown women into public awareness, albeit 60 or so years after their heyday.
+During a winter movie season dominated by sci-fi and tales of fantasy, the true story behind "Hidden Figures" propelled three largely unknown women into public awareness, albeit 60 or so years after their heyday.

-The movie, showing in some theaters this weekend before its wide release on Jan.
+The movie, released on Jan.
 6, 2017, is based on the history of three black women who contributed to the United States' success in the Space Race of 1957–1975.
 All brilliant mathematicians and scientists, Katherine Johnson, Dorothy Vaughan and Mary Jackson defied the societal constraints imposed upon black women of the day.

 It all began in 1943, the peak of World War II, when Vaughan came on board at the Langley Memorial Aeronautical Laboratory.
 The lab was part of the National Advisory Committee for Aeronautics (NACA), which would later become NASA.
 The war effort was heading skyward, which incited a massive hiring push to meet demand for "human computers" to process aeronautical data.
 Hiring Vaughan and other people of color was possible thanks to an executive order President Roosevelt issued in 1941 that prohibited discrimination in government and defense jobs, and created the Fair Employment Practices Commission.
 Executive Order 9346, issued in 1943, expanded the commission's power to enforce nondiscriminatory hiring policy.
 These orders are largely seen as the first governmental acknowledgement of racial employment disparity since Reconstruction, the turbulent period after the Civil War.